ejdostal/elist_analysis/README.md

 ![ ](Images/regional%20distribution.png)
 ![ ](Images/top%2010%20countries.png)

-**North America | $14.6M (52% of global revenue)**
-NA was TechHub’s strongest region by far, delivering over half of global revenue and orders.
+**NA | $14.6M (52% of global revenue)** - North America was TechHub’s strongest region by far, delivering over half of global revenue and orders.
 Two countries within the NA region accounted for almost all of its sales.
-- **United States** led all countries, generating $13.2M (47% global revenue) from 50.6K orders with an AOV of $262.
+- United States led all countries, generating $13.2M (47% global revenue) from 50.6K orders with an AOV of $262.
 It made up 91% of North American sales.
-- **Canada** contributed $1.1M (4% global revenue), with a slightly lower AOV of $247, but still represented a strong secondary market with 4.8K orders.
+- Canada contributed $1.1M (4% global revenue), with a slightly lower AOV of $247, but still represented a strong secondary market with 4.8K orders.

-North America's concentration in two markets with reliable volume and stable AOVs makes it central to future revenue stability.
+- North America's concentration in two markets with reliable volume and stable AOVs makes it central to future revenue stability.

-**EMEA | $8.2M (29% of global revenue)**
-Europe, Middle East, and Africa contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
+**EMEA | $8.2M (29% of revenue)** - Europe, Middle East, and Africa contributed 29% of global revenue at $8.2M, making it the second-highest performing region.
 It  brought in 31.8K orders at an AOV of $259.
 Unlike NA, total sales for EMEA was widely distributed across 15+ countries.
 Leading countries included:
-- **Great Britain** was the regional leader at $2.09M or 25% of EMEA sales.
+- Great Britain was the regional leader at $2.09M or 25% of EMEA sales.
 It also ranking 2nd globally by revenue.
-- **Germany** posted a higher AOV at $270, with 3.6K orders generating $994K (4% global revenue).
+- Germany posted a higher AOV at $270, with 3.6K orders generating $994K (4% global revenue).
-- **France, Spain, and the Netherlands** each contributed about 2% of global revenue each, Though Spain’s AOV of $223 was notably low, the Netherlands stood out with the highest regional AOV ($289) despite modest volume.
+- France, Spain, and the Netherlands each contributed about 2% of global revenue each, Though Spain’s AOV of $223 was notably low, the Netherlands stood out with the highest regional AOV ($289) despite modest volume.

-EMEA offers geographic diversity and consistent performance, with opportunities to optimize AOV in high-volume markets.
+- EMEA offers geographic diversity and consistent performance, with opportunities to optimize AOV in high-volume markets.

-**APAC | $3.6M (13% of global revenue)**
-Although Asia and Pacific trailed in order volume (13.1K orders), it led all regions in AOV at $279 — 7% above global average.
+**APAC | $3.6M (13% of revenue)** - Although Asia and Pacific trailed in order volume (13.1K orders), it led all regions in AOV at $279 — 7% above global average.
 Countries of particular interest included:
-- **Japan** generated $1M from just 2.6K orders, with a standout AOV of $393, the highest globally.
+- Japan generated $1M from just 2.6K orders, with a standout AOV of $393, the highest globally.
-- **Australia** came close to matching Japan’s revenue ($975K) via higher volume (4.8K orders) but lower AOV ($204), ranking 6th globally by revenue.
+- Australia came close to matching Japan’s revenue ($975K) via higher volume (4.8K orders) but lower AOV ($204), ranking 6th globally by revenue.
-- **India and Korea** made up about about 9% of regional sales each at $342.1K and $332.1K, respectively - or 1% of global revenue each.
+- India and Korea made up about about 9% of regional sales each at $342.1K and $332.1K, respectively - or 1% of global revenue each.
 Despite their modest order counts of 1.2K and 987 orders, respectively, both stood out for their higher than AOVs ($296 and $336, respectively).

-APAC’s premium AOV and performance in countries like Japan, India and Korea indicate high-margin growth potential, especially if order volume scales.
+- APAC’s premium AOV and performance in countries like Japan, India and Korea indicate high-margin growth potential, especially if order volume scales.

-**LATAM | $1.6M (6% of global revenue)**
-Latin America was the lowest-performing region due to a low AOV ($231) and modest total order volume (7.3K orders).
+**LATAM | $1.6M (6% of revenue)** - Latin America was the lowest-performing region due to a low AOV ($231) and modest total order volume (7.3K orders).
 The LATAM region experienced downward AOV trends post-2020, with over -20% YoY drops in both 2021 and 2022.
-- **Brazil** was the only LATAM country to make the list of top 10 countries in terms of total revenue contributing , generating $730K (3% of global revenue) at 2.9K orders and a slightly below-average AOV of $251.
+- Brazil was the only LATAM country to make the list of top 10 countries in terms of total revenue contributing , generating $730K (3% of global revenue) at 2.9K orders and a slightly below-average AOV of $251.

-Without a clear path to AOV recovery, LATAM poses limited ROI, though Brazil may warrant targeted efforts.
+- Without a clear path to AOV recovery, LATAM poses limited ROI, though Brazil may warrant targeted efforts.

 ### Loyalty Performance Overview (2019–2022)
 <!--